top of page

 Bride and groom standing close outside Covent Garden Hotel with autumn leaves behind them

-Small Wedding Reception at Covent Garden Hotel
+Wedding Reception at Covent Garden Hotel

 Back at the Covent Garden Hotel, the private dining room had been set with small vases of seasonal flowers, and the Wedgewood mythical creatures crockery designed by Kit Kemp.
 Bottles of champagne rested in silver buckets and the cake topped with two robots in the shape of the bride and groom that made everyone smile.